 After waiting for someone to make something superior and more complete (and release it for free), I could find no programs that captured the essence of TrippingFest.
-In early 2009, I embarked on efforts to make a multi-platform drawing platform based on the Visual Basic program with intent to release.
+In DRAFT ©2018 Julian Fleron, Philip Hotchkiss, Volker Ecke, Christine von Renesse early 2009, I embarked on efforts to make a multi-platform drawing platform based on the Visual Basic program with intent to release.
 I chose Java and before long I had a nice proof-of-concept.
 When I showed most people the demo they found it amazing.
 However, I swamped with irrelevant college coursework and I had to discontinue serious development.
 After school ended, I realized I would never finish the desktop version: I would never stop adding features.